yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_proxy_flow.md

             metadataPath: '/.well-known/oauth-authorization-server'
 ```

-It is best to keep the YAML configuration file in the same source control repository as the source code of your service, so that you can update the configuration file when you make changes to the code for your service.
+It is recommended to keep the YAML configuration file in the same source control repository as the source code of your service, so that you can update the configuration file when you make changes to the code for your service.

-## Create an API proxy
+## Create an AMPLIFY SaaS Gateway API proxy

 The `create` command _creates_ an API proxy if none already exists for this API, or _updates_ the existing API proxy.
 It returns the name of the API proxy created.

-Enter the following command to create an API proxy:
+To create an API proxy, run the following command.
+You must specify the full path to the YAML configuration file that describes your API:

 ```
 amplify central proxies create /myservices/my_service_config.yaml
 ```

-Specify the full path to the YAML configuration file that describes your API.

 This command also supports the following options: